Giles Academy 16-19 Bursary Fund and Free School Meals Policy

 What happens if my financial circumstances change during the year?

-A student receiving Bursary must immediately inform the Sixth Form Administrator of any changes in family circumstance that may affect their ‘Support Level’.
-If you are not in receipt of any level Bursary and your financial circumstances change during the academic year speak to the Sixth Form team.
+A student receiving Bursary must immediately inform Mrs Garrard or Mr Reed, any changes in family circumstance that may affect their ‘Support Level’.

-How will I know whether I have qualified for the Bursary of not?
+How will I know whether I have qualified for the Bursary or not?

-You will receive a letter confirming that you have been successful or not.
+You will receive a letter confirming whether or not you have been successful with this application.

 Any student wishing to appeal against the Support Level allocated and/or a refusal should do so in writing within 2 weeks of receiving their letter of Support Allocation.
-Appeals should be made to the Sixth Form team.
+Appeals should be made to Mrs Garrard/ Mr Reed, Head of Sixth Form.
 It is expected that further evidence to support the funding request will be provided by the student if called upon.

 To be eligible for a free meal, students must be enrolled in further education provision funded via Education Funding Agency at: